zhangmx/android-boilerplate/README.md

+Thank you for your interest in ribot’s development work.
+Unfortunately there are no current plans to make any changes to this project in the near future, and it is not being maintained or updated.
+We hope you still find this a useful resource and you can check out the newest recommendations in [Android Jetpack](https://developer.android.com/jetpack/) for more ideas!

 # Android Boilerplate

 Sample Android app that we use at [ribot](http://ribot.co.uk) as a reference for new Android projects.
 It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/ribot/android-guidelines)